Perturbations and the Future Conformal Boundary: Introduction

-These questions have a particular interest within the Conformal Cyclic Cosmology of Roger Penrose~\cite{penrose2011cycles,2013EPJP..128...22G,2010arXiv1011.3706G}, where the FCB is taken, via an infinite rescaling of the scale factor $a$, to correspond to the big bang of a further `cycle' of the universe.
+These questions have a particular interest within the conformal cyclic cosmology of Roger Penrose~\cite{penrose2011cycles,2013EPJP..128...22G,2010arXiv1011.3706G}, where the FCB is taken, via an infinite rescaling of the scale factor $a$, to correspond to the big bang of a further ``cycle'' of the Universe.
 Some of the work to be discussed here may indeed be relevant to this model, but it turns out that the type of development beyond the FCB that seems most natural in the current approach does not correspond to a new big bang, but to something different that we argue is the obvious analytic extension of the scale factor evolution to that point.
-Thus issues about the background development of the universe in relation to the FCB, and not just the evolution of perturbations, are going to be relevant to what follows, and form a theme of the paper.
+Thus issues about the background development of the Universe in relation to the FCB, and not just the evolution of perturbations, are going to be relevant to what follows, and form a theme of the paper (such analytic considerations have been discussed since the release of a pre-print of this paper, by Boyle~\&~Turok~\cite{2021arXiv210906204B} in the context of CPT symmetries and the thermodynamic arrow of time).